Safety & Guardrails

 agent.on_event(logger.handle_event)

-Audit logs capture: run starts/finishes, tool calls, guardrail violations, budget checks, and workflow state transitions.
+Each log entry captures: run starts and finishes, tool calls, guardrail violations, budget checks, and workflow state transitions.
 Logs can be archived to S3 or GCS using the archival backend.

 Combining Guardrails